 A CV should also contain the contact details of the persons whose good references may help you to get the job.
 The best-known CV format in Europe, called Europass CV, is increasingly popular in Lithuania.
 A cover letter should contain: a brief presentation of yourself, an explanation why you are interested in the job and the company, why you are the right person for the job and an indication how you might contribute to the success of the company.
 A cover letter should be convincing.
 List all the qualities and skills that make you right for the job and remember to back up your claims with facts.
 Do not simply repeat what you have written in your CV.
 A cover letter should be used to expound the facts mentioned in a CV and to provide more information about yourself.
 Finally, a cover letter should fit onto a single sheet of A4.
 The job interview is a two-way dialogue allowing the employer to gauge whether the potential employee will be suitable and the candidate to decide whether he or she wants to pursue a career with that particular employer.

 Employment in Lithuania requires formal employment contract.
 Employment contract usually includes:

 - The employee’s place of work (enterprise, establishment, organisation, structural subdivision, etc.);

 - Job functions’ description;

-- Job requirements, such as profession, speciality, qualifications; and
+- Job requirements, such as experience, speciality, qualifications;

 - Specific duties.

-In every employment contract, the parties must agree on the conditions of remuneration for work (system of remuneration for work, amount of wages, payment procedure, etc.).
-Other conditions of an employment contract may be established by the agreement between the parties unless labour laws, other regulatory acts or the collective agreement prohibit doing so (trial, combination of professions, liability, etc.).
+In every employment contract, the parties must agree on the conditions of a salary (system of a salary for work, amount of taxes, payment procedure, etc.).
+Other conditions of an employment contract may be established by the agreement between the parties, unless labour laws, other regulatory acts or the collective agreement prohibit doing so (trial, combination of professions, liability, etc.).